 Indiana law requires that any Head Start personnel who knows or suspects child abuse or neglect will be responsible for reporting the suspected abuse or neglect and in accordance with the Governing Board Policy.
 As employees of the Elkhart and St. Joseph Head Start Consortium, we are not here to make judgments as to whether a child is abused or neglected.
 We are legally mandated to report a suspicion of abuse or neglect.
-Our reporting is to help protect a child if the need exists and to help a family access any needed services.
-The care and well being of a child is of the utmost importance.
+Our reporting is to help protect a child if the need exists and to help a family access any needed s e r v i c e s .
+T h e c a r e a n d w e I l being of a child is of the utmost importance.